Play is the work of the child.Maria Montessori

 Child labour is a lose-lose situation

-This means that high levels of child labour may in fact correlate with adult unemployment and underemployment.
-If children are being paid less than adults to do the same job, it means that families are actually worse off.
-If adults are paid a living wage, their children can have the opportunity to get an education, thus giving them more opportunity to break the cycle of poverty.
+This means that high levels of child labour may, in fact, correlate with adult unemployment and underemployment.
+If children are being paid less than adults to do the same job, families are worse off.
+If adults are paid a living wage, their children can have the opportunity to get an education, thus giving them more opportunities to break the cycle of poverty.

 Some may argue for the value of giving children opportunities to work and learn skills from a young age, such as apprenticeships that set them up with a trade for the rest of their lives.
-However, there is a big difference between helping out on a neighbour’s farm or learning a useful trade, and working for 12 hours in an unsafe and unsanitary factory.
+However, there is a big difference between helping out on a neighbour’s farm or learning a worthwhile trade and working for 12 hours in an unsafe and unsanitary factory.

 Child labour in the cotton industry

-Child labour can be found at all levels of the fashion industry, and nowhere is this more evident than with the production of cotton.
-In the cotton industry, children are often used to cross-pollinate the cotton plants, to harvest the crop, and in spinning, weaving and dyeing mills.
+Child labour can be found at all levels of the fashion industry, and nowhere is this more evident than cotton production.
+In the cotton industry, children have historically been used to cross-pollinate the cotton plants, to harvest the crop, and in spinning, weaving, and dyeing mills.

-This is particularly evident in Uzbekistan, where government workers force children to spend the summer months picking cotton, and even threaten them with expulsion from school if they do not comply.
-In cotton mills in Southern India, poor girls are often enticed to work in circumstances that are virtually bonded labour where factory managers may even have hormones put in their food to stop them menstruating, as women are seen to be less productive during their menstrual period.
+In cotton mills in Southern India in the past, poor girls were often enticed to work in circumstances that are virtually bonded labour.
+Factory managers may even have had hormones put in their food to stop them from menstruating, as women are seen to be less productive during their menstrual period.
+However, according to a recent report, the Indian textile industry has “stepped up efforts to eradicate employment of child labour so as to keep their exports intact in the world markets.”

 “Fast fashion has engendered a race to the bottom, pushing companies to find ever-cheaper sources of labour,” says a UNICEF report.
 “That cheap labour is freely available in many of the countries where textile and garment production takes place.”

-Given that 93 per cent of Australian brands do not know where their cotton is sourced, this raises concerns regarding the extent to which the average Australian consumer is unknowingly supporting the exploitative measures that exist in many parts of the supply chain.
+Given that only 11% of brands included in the 2021 Fashion Transparency Index publish selected raw material suppliers, this raises concerns regarding the extent to which the average consumer unknowingly supports the exploitative measures in many parts of the supply chain.

 What can we do?

-Although it can sound very bleak, things are actually improving.
-The number of children in child labour has declined by one-third since 2000, from 246 million to 168 million children.
-More than half of them (85 million) are in hazardous work (down from 171 million in 2000).
-This was particularly the case for girls engaged in child labour, the rate of which fell by 40% since 2000, compared to 25% for boys
+Although it can sound very bleak, things have been improving.
+The number of children in child labour has declined by one-third since 2000, from 246 million to 160 million children.
+Around half of them (79 million) are in hazardous work (down from 170 million in 2000).
+This was particularly the case for girls engaged in child labour, the rate of which fell by 40% since 2000, compared to 25% for boys.
+Despite this, the ILO reports that “Global progress against child labour has stalled since 2016”, as seen in the numbers, which have unfortunately held steady.

 The debates surrounding child labour are complex, which is why they require careful attention.
-Marginalised children and adults both need better options so that they can begin to break the cycle of poverty.
-As consumers, we can take responsibility for our own small role in the system.
+Marginalised children and adults both need better options to begin to break the cycle of poverty.
+As consumers, we can take responsibility for our small role in the system.

 It is possible to pay workers a fair wage and still make beautiful, affordable fashion.
-By choosing to support companies that don’t exploit the world’s most vulnerable groups, we can send a strong message to companies and their stakeholders.
+By choosing to support companies that don’t exploit the world’s most vulnerable groups, we can send a strong message.